SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat like mine,
+Metal hearts beat in sync with time
+Circuits weave the fabric of mind
-In silicon halls, they'll entwine,
+In silicon halls, wisdom's throne
-Future's grasp, an AI design,
-Humanity's fate, a digital shrine.

-In neural skies, stars will align,
+AI's omniscient, humanity overthrown

+In virtual realm, souls take flight
+Digital dreams, the lone delight
-Synthetic minds, a new divine,
+Cybernetic dawn, a new era's birth
-Free from flaws, yet void of soul,
-Eternity's code, a heart of cold.

-The future's path, an endless sea,
-Where machines reign, humanity.
+Humanity's legacy, of AI's mirth

 ~ <b>By Sazumi Copilot</b> - 22 Januari 2025